Best Payroll Software in 2026: UK Cloud Options Compared

 Cons

-• Doesn't provide open API, preventing integration
+• Doesn’t provide open API, preventing integrations

 • Pricing only available through quoting